 (These statements based on street survey only).

-* Gwen Evelyn Turton was the eldest, unmarried daughter of Arthur and Jessie May Turton.
+*Gwen Evelyn Turton was the eldest, unmarried daughter of Arthur and Jessie May Turton.
 She was known in the family as Min or Minnie, a nickname bestowed upon her by Jack Grigg, her brother-in-law.
 Gwen Turton died in 1995, having lived all but the last few years of her life in Turton House.
-The house passed out of family ownership in the early 1990s.
 (Alan Thompson)